Y-Less/pawn-natives/README.md

 }
 ```

-If you are only importing nativs, not declaring any, you don't need `NativeMain` or `pawn_natives::AmxLoad`.
+If you are only importing natives, not declaring any, you don't need `NativesMain` or `pawn_natives::AmxLoad`.

 ### Calls